Entitlement on Termination Clause Samples

 Entitlement on Termination.
 44.2.1 An Employee whose Employment terminates after seven (7) years or more of continuous service shall, on termination, be paid an amount equivalent to the sum payable had they taken all accrued long service leave from the date of termination.
 44.2.2 The Employee may elect to forgo payment and retain their accrued long service leave in the event that they commence a new period of employment with a respondent employer by the commencement of the second school year after termination.
 Where the Employee does not commence a new period of employment within that time, the payment must be made.
 44.2.3 For the purposes of Long Service Leave, any period of up to one school year between period of employment does not count as service, but does not break continuity of service.

 Entitlement on Termination.
 Employees who leave the service of the Employer before the end of the year will have their vacation entitlement calculated on a prorated basis.
-In those cases where an employee has taken his/her full vacation entitlement before the end of the year, an appropriate deduction shall be made on termination of employment.
+In those cases where an employee has taken their full vacation entitlement before the end of the year, an appropriate deduction shall be made on termination of employment.

 Entitlement on Termination.
 If the employee terminates after having accumulated twenty (20) weeks' service in the calendar year, the Employer will make a cash payment in lieu of any unused floating holiday credit.
 If the employee terminates prior to accumulating twenty (20) weeks' service in the calendar year, entitlement will be as follows: (a) If the employee has not qualified for entitlement in the previous year, he/she will have no entitlement in the current year.
 If he/she was granted a floating holiday under 5. above, the Employer will recover one (1) day's pay for each floating holiday taken. (b) If the employee has qualified for entitlement in the previous year, his/her entitlement will be pro-rated based on the number of weeks' accumulated service in the year of termination.
 For example, an employee who terminates after accumulating five (5) weeks' service in the year would be entitled to 5/20ths of three (3) days.
 In no case will an employee be entitled to more than three (3) floating holidays or floating holiday credit in a calendar year.